cmancushman/StackBase/README.md

 }];
 ```

-You may have noticed this unnecessary line of code:  ```objective-c __weak typeof(self) weakSelf = self; ``` The purpose of making this 'weakSelf' object is to avoid retain loops, which are a risk as this framework uses completion blocks returning data from asynchronous web requests.
-You will see how 'weakSelf' is used when we add a column to this table.

 Before we proceed, take note of the objects returned by the completion block: ```objective-c BOOL success, NSString *responseMessage, StackBaseTable *table``` StackBases uses different types of completion blocks, but they will always return at least one of five different objects:

 - ```objective-c BOOL success``` A boolean that returns whether or not the method was successful.
 As a rule of thumb, always check this value before proceeding further in your logic.